Last updated on 25th October 2022

 Their refreshing humour and relatable brand story struck a chord with viewers.
-So much so that the Dollar Shave Club site crashed two hours after the video was posted.
+So much so that the Dollar Shave Club site crashed less than two hours after the video was posted.
 They ran out of razors in six.

 Sales skyrocketed since that day, resulting in Unilever purchasing the company for a reported $1 billion four years later.
 When asked about his success, Dubin said:

 “Great storytelling is why we’ve been able to grow so fast.
 The marketing element is critical to Dollar Shave Club–it’s so vital that we get that right.”